I love the morning. It’s the time when I have the most energy and excitement for what lays ahead.

 I then get to writing for the blog or my newsletter.

-Out of all the habits I’ve creating in my morning routine, I have to say that this is the most fulfilling to me and therefore, the most important.
+Out of all the habits I’ve created in my morning routine, I have to say that this is the most fulfilling to me and therefore, the most important.

 If I don’t include writing time in my morning routine, it might not get done at all.